Transactional emails: What they are, best practices, examples & templates

 Reset password emails will likely be opened as users intend to continue using your service.
 Capitalize on this opportunity to craft an on-brand message with clear instructions, similar to Netflix’s approach.

-Service updates transactional emails
+Service updates transactional email examples

 Subscription renewal emails